Way2CU/Caracal/docs/tags/privacy.markdown

 Predefined types are:

 - `system` - For system scripts.
 Things like language preference, session tracking and similar don't require consent;
+- `customization` - For customizing user experience (recommendations, AB testing, etc.).
+Consent required: Depends on implementation;
 - `analytics` - For usage analytics and performance tracking.
 Consent required: GDPR: yes, USA: often;
 - `advertising` - For advertising and targeting purposes.
-Consent required: GDPR: yes, USA: yes for sale/share;
+Consent required: GDPR: yes, USA: yes for sale/share.

-- `customization` - For customizing user experience (recommendations, AB testing, etc.).
-Consent required: Depends on implementation.
+You are able to customize this list and add more types by changing `privacy_consent.xml` from the site template and adding additional categories with their descriptions.
+All you need to do in templates now is use this new type as you would with built in.

 Example parsing optional image only on home page: